tvsmsa/CK3-Anequina-submod/README.md

 3) Cyrodiil decisions (Skingrad completed).

-4) Drive out Imperials minor decision (only for kingdom of Rimmen)

-5) Stuff for interacting with Morrowind
+4) Stuff for interacting with Morrowind

-6) Mane version of Cyrodiil decisions
+5) Mane version of Cyrodiil decisions

-7) Stress and Vassal opinion modifiers for decision events
+6) Stress and Vassal opinion modifiers for decision events

-8) Fix Xylo River ?
+7) Fix Xylo River ?

-9) Empire of Tamriel: Anequina Edition
+8) Empire of Tamriel: Anequina Edition